Lower

 From their first days on campus, we foster good citizenship, community awareness, and democracy.
 Our Lower School students are introduced to these concepts by first thinking locally, beginning with their classroom, classmates, and their families.
 In ever-increasing boundaries as they grow, this initial orientation of incorporating the external world into their lives expands.

-Students PreK-fourth grade are active community members, attending meetings where they initiate campus improvements and support the needs of their classmates.
-They are are stewards of our spaces, empowered to take ownership of how we use our resources, being mindful about our handling of food and waste, and advocate for reducing our footprint.
+Students in preK through fourth grade are active community members, attending meetings where they initiate campus improvements and support the needs of their classmates.
+They are encouraged to help steward our spaces, to be mindful about our handling of food and waste, and to partner in reducing our environmental footprint.
 They frequently draw upon their SEL skills as they develop awareness of their needs and their impacts on others.

 Parents Are Essential